idaholab/moose/modules/heat_conduction/doc/content/source/userobjects/GapFluxModelPressureDependentConduction.md

 materials associated with the hot and cool temperatures, and C$_T$ is the thermal conduction at the interface as given by [eq:pressureDepConductivity].
-Note that these expressions were derived assuming no deformation and unit thickness of both materials in the direction of the temperature gradient
+Note that these expressions were derived assuming no deformation and unit thickness of both materials in the direction of the temperature gradient.

 !syntax parameters /UserObjects/GapFluxModelPressureDependentConduction